rhiever/TwitterFollowBot/README.md

 ##Disclaimer

-I hold no liability for what you do with this script or what happens to you by using this script.
-Abusing this script *can* get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.
+I hold no liability for what you do with this bot or what happens to you by using this bot.
+Abusing this bot *can* get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.

 ##Dependencies